natallzl/data310/Feb26Response.md

 **Which feature appears to be the most significant predictor in the above cases?**

-In the most accurate results, the number of bedrooms and bathrooms is pretty similar, so square footage appears to be the most significant predictor.
-It also appears to be the same case for over-predictions, square footage appears to be the most significant predictor.
-For under-predictions, square footage is not as varied, so it appears that either number of bedrooms or number of bathrooms is the most significant predictor, but I can't tell which.

 ***Stretch goal:*** **calculate the MAE and compare with your MSE results**